farmera/sare_grant/study_methods.md

 __(NIR - Red) / (NIR + Red) =  NDVI__

-This expression says "subtract the red band of light from the NIR band (in the numerator), add the same red band to the NIR (in the denominator), find the quotient between the two."
+This simple expression says "subtract the red band of light from the NIR band (in the numerator), add the same red band to the NIR
+(in the denominator), find the quotient between the two."
 Assume that the amount of visible red light reflected from a plant is 8% and the amount of NIR reflected from the same plant is 50%.
 In this case we'd have the following NDVI expression:

 1. (0.5 - 0.08)/(0.5 + 0.08) = 0.42/0.58 = __0.72__

-An NDVI value of 0.72 (on a scale of 0 to 1.0) indicates that the plant in question is doing well.
+An NDVI value of 0.72 (on a scale of 0 to 1.0) indicates that the plant is doing well.
 It's reflecting 8% of the red light away while absorbing the remaining 92% for photosynthesis.
 It's also reflecting more than half of the harmful NIR light away.
-This is a generic spectral pattern that we will use: _higher NDVI values correlate with healthier, more productive plants_.
+This is a generic pattern that we can use: _higher NDVI values correlate with healthier, more productive plants_.
 Consider the same equation applied to a different plant:

 2. (0.4 - 0.3)/(0.4 + 0.3) = 0.1/0.7 = __0.14__

 Compared with the healthy plant, this one is doing poorly.
 It's absorbing more than half of the NIR light while reflecting away a good portion of the red light.
 Recall that plants use red light to power photosynthesis while NIR light presents a physiological burden to them.
-This is another generic spectral pattern that we will use: _lower NDVI values correlate with unhealthy, distressed plants_.
+This is another generic spectral pattern that we can use: _lower NDVI values correlate with unhealthy, distressed plants_.

 #### Single and Dual-Camera Systems